MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon.md

 - restarting devices
 - device management WDK DevCon
-- listing device information WDK ms.date: 02/11/2022
+- listing device information WDK ms.custom: contperf-fy22q3
+ms.date: 02/11/2022
 ---

 # Windows Device Console (Devcon.exe)

+DevCon (Devcon.exe), the Device Console, is a command-line tool that displays detailed information about devices on computers running Windows.
+You can use DevCon to enable, disable, install, configure, and remove devices.

 > [!IMPORTANT]
 > PnPUtil ships with every release of Windows and makes use of the most reliable and secure APIs available and it’s use is recommended.
-For more information on using the PnPutil, instead of devcon, see [PnPUtil](pnputil.md) .
+For more information on using the PnPutil, instead of devcon, see [PnPUtil](pnputil.md).

-DevCon (Devcon.exe), the Device Console, is a command-line tool that displays detailed information about devices on computers running Windows.
-You can use DevCon to enable, disable, install, configure, and remove devices.

-DevCon runs on Microsoft Windows 2000 and later versions of Windows.

 ## Where can I download DevCon?

 DevCon (Devcon.exe) is included when you install the WDK, Visual Studio, and the Windows SDK for desktop apps.
 For information about downloading the kits, see [Windows Hardware Downloads](../download-the-wdk.md).

-- **Windows Driver Kit (WDK) 8 and Windows Driver Kit (WDK) 8.1** (installation path)
+- **Windows Driver Kit (WDK) and Windows Driver Kit (WDK) X.Y** (installation path)
 - *%WindowsSdkDir%\tools\x64\devcon.exe*
 - *%WindowsSdkDir%\tools\x86\devcon.exe*
 - *%WindowsSdkDir%\tools\arm\devcon.exe*

 > [!NOTE]
-> The Visual Studio environment variable, *%WindowsSdkDir%*, represents the path to the Windows kits directory where the kits are installed, for example, *C:\Program Files (x86)\Windows Kits\8.1*.
+> The Visual Studio environment variable, *%WindowsSdkDir%*, represents the path to the Windows kits directory where the kits are installed, for example, *C:\Program Files (x86)\Windows Kits\10*.

 ## In this section